Trump's Next Immigration Move To Affect H-1B Visas; Require Tech Companies To Try To Hire Americans First: Bloomberg

 See?
 Hiring H1B workers to help American companies succeed actually creates more jobs in the tens and hundreds of thousands.
 Obviously.

-I'll help you out, I'm from East Europe, a US company with offices in here once hired some of us, some people from Southeast Asia and some people from Latin America, with not much saying about the project, just the required skills, then they shipped all of us to the West Coast for training, and once we were there, they told us that the American engineers were going to train us (including immigrants with green cards and American born), and afterwards they were going to be fired, and the projects moved abroad
+I'll help you out, I'm from East Europe, a US company with offices in here once hired some of us, some people from Southeast Asia and some people from Latin America, with not much saying about the project, just the required skills, then they shipped all of us to the West Coast for training, and once we were there, they told us that the American engineers were going to train us (including immigrants with green cards and American born), and afterwards they were going to be fired, and the projects moved abroad, while a few got H-1B visas to continue in site.

+We completed the training, and after coming back, I resigned as soon as possible.

+So, to make it easy for you.
+Any people with a moral compass will tell you that this visa programmes are being abused, and as a foreigner that was tricked into this miserable hamster wheel of abusive capitalism.
+I tell you:

 Re: (Score:2)